Skip to main content

 Incorrect spellings of names

 Names can be spelled in many different ways.
-Look up the name and
+Look up the name and spell them correctly.

 Danny or Dannie